dotnet/iot/src/devices/KeyMatrix/README.md

 * N pull-down resistors (or similar network resistor) and a ground pin is optional if your MCU already have it in input pins.

-* If your keyboard doesn't work well, try to swap output and input pins.
+* If your key matrix doesn't work well, try to swap output and input pins.

 ## References